 Analysis of Phylogenetics and Evolution

 ape is a package written in R for the analysis of phylogenetics and evolution.
 It is reasonably used within the community of evolutionary biologists for data analysis and as a framework for the development of new analytical methods.
-Since 2003, ape has been cited over 1000 times, and 81 R packages depending on ape have been released on CRAN.
+Since 2003, ape has been cited more than 1500 times, and 94 R packages depending on ape have been released on CRAN.

 pegas is a package for the analysis of population and evolutionary genetics; it is a companion package of ape.
 To know more about pegas, please visit its page on this site.

 coalescentMCMC is a new package for coalescent analysis.
 Since version 0.4, this package has been considerably improved.
 Several models of temporal change of Θ are available and can be compared with log-likelihood or information criteria (AIC, BIC, DIC).
-Running the chains is very flexible and can be managed easily to run them successively, in parallel, or in interaction.
+Running the chains is very flexible so that they can be run successively, in parallel, or in interaction.
 The outputs are analysed with the package coda.
 So all analyses (data preparation, running the chains, convergence diagnostics, parameter estimation, model comparison, …) are done in the same environment!
 Computing times are reasonably short.
 The package comes with two vignettes giving details on how to run these analyses.

 [2013-12-04] coalescentMCMC 0.4 has been released.
 This is an(other) important update: see the above description of the package.